wazo-platform/wazo-notebook/procedures/zuul.md

 - if the job is specific to this repo, add it directly in the repo
   - create `pre.yaml` and `run.yaml`
-  - see [wazo-ansible](https://github.com/wazo-pbx/wazo-ansible) as an example
+  - see [wazo-ansible](https://github.com/wazo-platform/wazo-ansible) as an example
-- if the job is reusable elsewhere, add the job definition in [sf-jobs/zuul.d/wazo.yaml](https://github.com/wazo-pbx/sf-jobs/blob/master/zuul.d/wazo.yaml)
+- if the job is reusable elsewhere, add the job definition in [sf-jobs/zuul.d/wazo.yaml](https://github.com/wazo-platform/sf-jobs/blob/master/zuul.d/wazo.yaml)
   - Job parents available in Software Factory: [openstack-infra/zuul-jobs](https://github.com/openstack-infra/zuul-jobs/tree/master/roles)

 Notes:

-- the `pre` stage is aimed at configuring the environment for running a test.
+- the `pre-run` stage is aimed at configuring the environment for running a test.
 On failure, retry at most 3 times.
 - the `run` stage is aimed at running the test.
 On failure, stop everything and report.
+- the `post-run` stage is aimed at collecting logs and artifacts.

 ## Details

-- See the [definition of the Zuul pipeline](https://github.com/wazo-pbx/sf-config/blob/master/zuul.d/_pipelines.yaml#L46-L56) for the exact requirements for Zuul to merge a PR.
+- See the [definition of the Zuul pipeline](https://github.com/wazo-platform/sf-config/blob/master/zuul.d/_pipelines.yaml#L46-L56) for the exact requirements for Zuul to merge a PR.

+## Images

+- VM images are defined in [wazo-platform/sf-config/nodepool/elements/virt-customize](https://github.com/wazo-pbx/sf-config/tree/master/nodepool/elements/virt-customize).
+- runc container images are defined in [wazo-platform/sf-config/nodepool/runC](https://github.com/wazo-pbx/sf-config/tree/master/nodepool/runC).

 ## Debugging